lukasotero/lukasotero/README.md

 # Hi there!
-I'm Lukas 👋
+I’m Lukas 👋
 ## About me
 :desktop_computer: Working in Cybersecurity as a Blue Team<br>
-:seedling: Picking up Python and Linux skills<br>
+:seedling: Picking up some Python skills face to Cybersecurity<br>
-:books: I'm about to be a Systems Analyst
+:books: I need the thesis to become a Systems Analyst

 <br>